duncombe/centos-instance/personal-vbox-install.md

 	- `yum install wget`
 	- `yum install man`
 	- `yum install git`
 	   We want git >1.7.11; CentOS only installs 1.7.1 (or something).
-So [try this                     page](http://tecadmin.net/install-git-1-9-on-centos-rhel/).
-Also look at the last post [in this thread](http://serverfault.com/questions/448814/yum-doesnt-install-latest-version-of-git-on-centos6)
+SoLook at the last post [in this thread](http://serverfault.com/questions/448814/yum-doesnt-install-latest-version-of-git-on-centos6)
        ```
 CentOS supports a "parallel" universe of newer compilers and tools, that doesn't clobber the older versions.
 You want